NVlabs/GraspGen/README.md

 ## Training & Data Generation (for new objects and grippers)

 Please see [TUTORIAL.md](tutorials/TUTORIAL.md) for a detailed walkthrough of training a model from scratch, including grasp data generation.
-Currently, we only include an example for suction grippers and will soon release the data generation for pinch grippers as well.
+Currently, we include an example for suction grippers.
+See the [GraspDataGen](https://github.com/NVlabs/GraspDataGen) package for Isaac Lab based grasp data generation for pinch grippers.

 ## GraspGen Conventions

 Please see the following files for documentation on the formats we adopted:
 - Gripper configuration: [GRIPPER_DESCRIPTION.md](docs/GRIPPER_DESCRIPTION.md)
 - Grasp Dataset format: [GRASP_DATASET_FORMAT.md](docs/GRASP_DATASET_FORMAT.md)

+See the [GraspDataGen](https://github.com/NVlabs/GraspDataGen) package for Isaac Lab based grasp data generation in the above format.

 ## FAQ